vini0517/Assignment--2/README.md

 # Assignment--2
-count empty or black cell
+To find empty or black cell from the array